google-research/ecology-georeferencing/georeferencing/README.md

 This package provides tools to:

 1. Extract images from PDF files of ecology papers
-2. Identify which images are maps using a "small" LLM (Gemini 2.5 Flash)
+2. Identify which images are maps using a "small" LLM (Gemini 2.5 Flash by default)
-3. Georeference those maps using a "large" LLM (Gemini 2.5 Pro)
+3. Georeference those maps using a "large" LLM (Gemini 2.5 Pro by default), using the images themselves, as well as surrounding text context from the PDF file
 4. Output structured results with geographic coordinates
+5. Visualize those results on a map

 ## Installation